NASCAR unveils BEV prototype featuring natural fiber bodywork

 Accordingly, this is a step toward implementing more sustainable measures into NASCAR competition vehicles.
 Under the NASCAR IMPACT umbrella, in April 2023 NASCAR committed to achieving net-zero operating emissions by 2035 and set a series of 5-year sustainability targets, including sourcing 100% renewable electricity at all owned tracks and offices and expanding EV charging infrastructure across the company’s facilities.

-Bcomp’s composites offer a sustainable alternative to traditional carbon fiber, reducing CO2 emissions by up to 85% at similar stiffness, and improve safety in motorsports thanks to a breaking behavior without sharp shattering, a safety aspect that is especially relevant in bumper-to-bumper racing.
+Bcomp’s composites offer a sustainable alternative to traditional carbon fiber, reducing CO2 emissions by up to 85% at similar stiffness, and improving safety in motorsports thanks to a breaking behavior that eliminates sharp shattering, a safety aspect that is especially relevant in bumper-to-bumper racing.

 “Integrating sustainable innovations into the design process helps set the standard for sustainability across our industry and supports progress toward the company’s sustainability goals and targets,” emphasizes NASCAR vice president of vehicle design, Brandon Thomas.